-The proposed project will result in the development of a mixed-use building that will provide 94 dwelling units, including eight (8) units reserved for Very Low Income Households, and 3,260 square feet of commercial space on the ground floor of the building thereby contributing toward and facilitating the City's long-term economic viability and vision for a more liveable city.
+The proposed project will result in the development of a multi-family residential structure that provides 95 dwelling units, including eight (8) units reserved for Very Low Income Households, thereby contributing toward and facilitating the City's long-term economic viability and vision for a more liveable city.

-The project is proper in relation to the project's location within the High Medium Residential and General Commercial land use designation, and its proximity to bus transit stations and corridors (within $\frac{1}{2}$ -mile of the Metro Rapids 757 and 728).
+The project is proper in relation to the project's location within the High Medium Residential and General Commercial land use designation, and is located just over half a mile from the Metro Purple Line Wilshire/Western station.
 The approval allows for more intense, of the subject property, while reducing vehicular trips to and from the project, vehicle miles traveled, and air pollution.

-The project site is currently under-utilized with the existing commercial building and the vacant residentially zoned property.
-The development of the site will enable the City to conserve nearby existing stable residential neighborhoods and lower-intensity commercial districts by allowing controlled growth away from such neighborhoods and districts.
+Additionally, the project's location on an existing, under-utilized residentially zoned property enables the city to conserve nearby existing stable residential neighborhoods and lower-intensity commercial districts by allowing controlled growth away from such neighborhoods and districts.

-Therefore, the proposed 94-unit mixed use building with 3,260 square feet of commercial space is consistent with the Distribution of Land Use goals, objectives and policies of the General Plan Framework Element.
+Therefore, the proposed 95-unit development is consistent with the Distribution of Land Use goals, objectives and policies of the General Plan Framework Element.